dlops-io/mega-pipeline/translate_text/README.md

   - `google-cloud-storage`
   - `googletrans==4.0.0rc1`

+* If you exit your container at this point, in order to get the latest environment from the pipenv file.
+Make sure to re-build your docker image again

 ### CLI to interact with your code
 * Add a python file `cli.py`
 * The CLI should have the following command line argument options